k98kurz/CRDTs/readme.md

 ## Interfaces and Classes

-Below are the interfaces and classes, along with attributes and methods.
-Note that any type that includes itself in a return signature indicates a jquery- style monad pattern.
+Below are listed the interfaces and classes.
+Detailed documentaiton can be found at the links in the Usage section above.

 ### Interfaces